mendhak/gpsmapper/README.md

 #GPSVisualizer For Android

-This app will import GPX, KML or NMEA files and show various visualizations of your tracks, including a Google Map overlay, charts and statistics.
+This app will import GPX or NMEA files and show various visualizations of your tracks, including a Google Map overlay, charts and statistics.

 ## TODO

-* Import files from GDrive, Dropbox
+* Import files from Dropbox
-* Import KML, NMEA
+* Import KML
-* Distance stats, Time stats
+* Show previously viewed files

 ## Credits